mlevit/aws-auto-cleanup/README.md

 _Note:_ Resources that are a part of a CloudFormation Stack will be automatically whitelisted at run time to prevent the need to whitelist the CloudFormation Stack and each resource the Stack provisions.

-## Actions Taken
+## Execution Log

-Each action taken by Auto Cleanup is recorded and stored as a flat CSV file within the `actionstaken` S3 Bucket.
-Alongside the S3 Bucket, a new `auto_cleanup` Glue Database and `actions_taken` Glue Table have been created to query the data via Amazon Athena.
+Each action taken by Auto Cleanup is recorded and stored as a flat CSV file within the `execution-log` S3 Bucket.
+Alongside the S3 Bucket, a new `auto_cleanup` Glue Database and `execution_log` Glue Table have been created to query the data via Amazon Athena.

-The `actions_taken` table has the following schema:
+The `execution_log` table has the following schema:

 | Column      | Format    | Description                                                                                         |
 | ----------- | --------- | --------------------------------------------------------------------------------------------------- |